Arnold Schwarzenegger's anti-Ukraine war video trends on Russian social media

 - Published

-A Twitter address by Hollywood actor Arnold Schwarzenegger to the Russian people is among the top Twitter trends in Russia on Friday and has sparked reaction from various quarters.
+A video address by Hollywood actor Arnold Schwarzenegger to the Russian people was trending on Russian Twitter on Friday and has sparked reaction.

-In it, he warns the Russian people they are being fed misinformation about their country's assault on Ukraine.
+In it, Schwarzenegger warns Russians they are being fed misinformation about their country's assault on Ukraine.

-He says the Kremlin has intentionally lied to them by saying the invasion was intended to "denazify" Ukraine.

-Ukraine did not start the war, but "those in power in the Kremlin" did.

 Addressing Russian President Vladimir Putin directly, he says: "You started this war, and you can stop it".